Contents

 }

-You can access the data in the following ways:
+You can access the first_name

-Hardcoding values
+Hardcode values

 The Add new field feature is also very useful for hardcoding certain values on the Oomnitza side.
-While you technically can also do this by following the steps in Adding default field values, you can also define it as a new integration field and map it to an Oomnitza field.
-In the example below, a new field called Role is created and the default value is hardcoded to {{"Employee"}}.
+In the example below, a new field called Role is created and the default value is hardcoded as {{"Employee"}}.

 This new field can then be mapped to an Oomnitza field.